Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: Introduction

-A high degree of purity is typically difficult to achieve due to correlations resulting from the conservation of momentum and energy.
-For example, one of the generated photons can be lower energy (momentum) as long as the other is higher energy (momentum) so that they add to the pump photon's energy.
-High-rate down-conversion only occurs for phase-matched interactions.
-As an example, consider the case when down-converted light is highly anti-correlated in frequency.
-If one photon is measured to have a higher (lower) energy, then the other has a large probability of having a lower (higher) energy.
-In that case, there is some level of ``Welcher-Weg'' (``Which-Way,'' or where the photon originated from) information, which in turn decreases the purity of the pairs.
-This case is shown in the right plot in Fig.~\ref{fig:JSA}.
+High $\mathcal{P}$ is difficult to achieve using SPDC due to correlations resulting from the conservation of momentum and energy.
+For example, one of the generated photons can have a lower energy (momentum) as long as the other has higher energy (momentum) so that they add to the pump photon's energy (momentum).
+This case is shown in Fig.~\ref{fig:JSA}b, where down-converted light is highly anti-correlated in signal and idler wavelength space.

-To achieve high single-photon purity $\mathcal{P}$, post-generation filtering methods are usually required to remove these correlations.
-Sources that attain a high $\mathcal{P}$ through strong filtering typically suffer from diminished down-converted pair production rate $\mathcal{R}$.
-Therefore, developing a convenient method to achieve a high $\mathcal{P}$ without sacrificing a higher $\mathcal{R}$ is desirable.
+Increasing $\mathcal{P}$ requires using a pulsed source with finite spectral width, which broadens the joint spectral amplitude (JSA) along the diagonal direction, visualized in the transition from Fig.~\ref{fig:JSA}b to Fig.~\ref{fig:JSA}a.
+Then, post-generation spectral filtering methods are usually used to remove the correlations, but this results in diminished $\eta$ and down-converted pair production rate $\mathcal{R}$.
+Therefore, developing a convenient method to achieve a high $\mathcal{P}$ without sacrificing the generation rate is desirable.

+An additional metric used to characterize these sources is the symmetrized fidelity $\mathcal{F}$.
+Fidelity, in general, is the overlap between a received state and the state that was expected \cite{Jozsa}.
+The symmetrized fidelity accounts for the fidelity of both the signal and idler beams and therefore scales with $\eta$ and $\mathcal{P}$ \cite{Meyer-Scott}.

+The primary purpose of this paper is to demonstrate theoretically that high $\eta$ and $\mathcal{P}$ can be achieved simultaneously for Type-I SPDC based on laser-pumped bulk nonlinear optical crystals.
+We achieve our results by adjusting the focal parameters of the pump beam and the down-converted collection optics, which effects the transverse phase mismatch and hence controls the JSA.